-The final evaluation for this course is the oral presentation of students' literature review.
+The final evaluation for this course is the oral presentation (about 10 minutes) of students' literature review.
 Due to time constraints, these presentations are scheduled over several class periods at the end of the semester - including the time of the final exam.